rinatkhaziev/wp-frontend-uploader/readme.txt

 1. `[checkboxes name="foo" class="checkboxes" description="Pick a fruit" values="value:Description,124:Banana,cherry:Cherry"]`
 1. `[select name="foo" class="select" description="Pick a fruit" values="apple:Apple,banana:Banana,cherry:Cherry"]`
 1. `[input type="submit" class="btn" value="Submit"]` => A submit button

+**Caveats**

+You can modify the form as you'd like but you have to make sure that 'post_title' field is present, otherwise upload might fail

 = Example of default media upload form =